SIGEONSTUDIOS/Klua-1.1/README.md

 ## HOTFIX COMING OUT SOON
-theres a bug where you have to put debug_true or debug_false in every kprint statment or make statment im trying to make debug_() a global flag
+theres an annoying feature where you have to put debug_true or debug_false in every kprint statment or make statment im trying to make debug_() a global flag